Alluvial fan: Fluvial

 Fluvial fans (streamflow-dominated fans) receive most of their sediments in the form of stream flow rather than debris flows.
 They are less sharply distinguished from ordinary fluvial deposits than are debris flow fans.

 Fluvial fans occur where there is perennial, seasonal, or ephemeral stream flow that feeds a system of distributary channels on the fan.
 In arid or semiarid climates, deposition is dominated by infrequent but intense rainfall that produces flash floods in the feeder channel.
 This results in sheetfloods on the alluvial fan, where sediment-laden water leaves its channel confines and spreads across the fan surface.
 These may include hyperconcentrated flows containing 20% to 45% sediments, which are intermediate between sheetfloods having 20% or less of sediments and debris flows with more than 45% sediments.
 As the flood recedes, it often leaves a lag of gravel deposits that have the appearance of a network of braided streams.

 Where the flow is more continuous, as with spring snow melt, incised-channel flow in channels 1-4 meters high takes place in a network of braided streams.
 Such alluvial fans tend to have a shallower slope but can become enormous.
 The Kosi and other fans along the Himalaya mountain front in the Indo-Gangetic plain are examples of gigantic stream-flow-dominated alluvial fans, sometimes described as megafans.
 Here, continued movement on the Main Boundary Thrust over the last ten million years has focused the drainage of 750 km of mountain frontage into just three enormous fans.

 Geologic record

 Alluvial fans are common in the geologic record, but may have been particularly important before the evolution of land plants in the mid-Paleozoic.
-They are characteristic of fault-bounded basins and can be 5000 meters or more thick due to tectonic subsidence of the basin and uplift of the mountain front.
+They are characteristic of fault-bounded basins and can be 5000 meters or thicker due to tectonic subsidence of the basin and uplift of the mountain front.
 Most are red from hematite produced by diagenetic alteration of iron-rich minerals in a shallow, oxidizing environment.
 Examples of paleofans include the Triassic basins of eastern North America and the New Red Sandstone of south Devon, the Devonian Hornelen Basin of Norway, and the Devonian-Carboniferous in the Gaspé Peninsula of Canada.
 Such fan deposit likely contain the largest accumulations of gravel in the geologic record.